 What he did to us is the equivalent of when my African American friend goes into a clothing store and the sales person starts speaking to him in “black” using slang and ebonics when he should just speak to him like…anybody else?

 Who’s to blame?
 Are these men solely to blame for their own behavior?
 Or is the widely-accepted sex tourism in Thailand partly the problem?
 As most would say, it’s both.
-The sex tourism industry in Thailand gives a reason for these men to act accordingly so and nobody is showing disapproval unless of course, there happens to be some regular tourists there gawking and gaping at you in shock.
+The sex tourism industry in Thailand gives a reason for these men to act accordingly so and nobody is showing disapproval unless of course, there happen to be some regular tourists there gawking and gaping at you in shock.
 These creepy sexpats who live here or sexist jerks who come to visit for a few weeks or months really should NOT exist…but they do and if not Thailand, where else?
 Another country more poverty-stricken?

 “Call a jack a jack.
 Call a spade a spade.
 But always call a whore a lady.
 Their lives are hard enough, and it never hurts to be polite.”